sndels/prosper/readme.md

 - Streaming mesh and texture loads
   - Separate thread for loading and separate transfer queue for uploads
   - Texture cache with BC7 compression
-    - Generated automatically if missing or stale
   - Mesh cache with mesh data optimization and tangent generation
-    - Generated automatically if missing or stale
+  - Missing or stale cache entries generated during loading

 ### Under the hood